robi72/chatApp/README.md

 ## For installing and runing the app:

-1- First of all you need to install the npm by: npm i.
+1- First of all you need to install dependences by: npm i.

 2- Then write node server in the terminal to run the app.